Busy Bees Blog

 This Blog provides just an insight of life at Busy Bees Preschool, where children learn and grow in a nurturing environment.
 We will share with you our values, aims and our approach to delivering the a rich and informed curriculum.

-We will also share other information about a range of early years topics and signpost you to further information on early years related subjects.
+We will provide insights on various early years topics and guide you to additional resources on related subjects.

 Enjoy!